-When we first began to invite guests for dinner, I needed guidance to learn and perfect one decent dish to cook.
-[Two Non Cooks Saved by the Brazilians] After that, I shifted into doing-everything-mode; the guest list, menu planning, shopping, prepping, cooking, creating the ambience, serving and finally…retreating into a Zen moment of clean up.
+When we first began inviting guests to dinner, I sought guidance to learn one decent dish to cook.
+Two Non Cooks Saved by the Brazilians After that, I shifted into doing-everything-mode; the guest list, menu planning, shopping, prepping, cooking, creating the ambience, serving and finally…retreating into a Zen moment of clean up.

 Gradually, and gratefully, we changed our entertaining routine.
 My husband began cooking for dinner parties.
 He planned menus, shopped for ingredients, selected the wine, did most of the cooking and serving.

-Later, when echoes of departing guests drifted away, I stayed up late to put the kitchen in order, listening to favorite tunes.
+Later, when echoes of departing guests drifted away, I stayed up late to put the kitchen in order listening to favorite tunes on high volume.
 Then, lights off, I sipped a last bit of wine as candlelight faded in the living room, recalling the best parts of the evening.

 My current mentor of all things culinary is Gabrielle Hamilton, owner and chef of Prune Restaurant in the East Village, New York City.
 Her memoir, Blood, Bones, and Butter, was a gift to me several years ago by my daughter.
 Since then, I have gone to Prune every time we find ourselves in NYC.
 Twice, late at night, I have seen Gabrielle climb the stairs from the basement kitchen and hurry out the door as diners lingered over conversation and dessert.
 Once, she stopped to briefly say hello and signed a copy of her book.

-Gabrielle’s words from a NYT series of articles published October 2017 are in italics preceded by her initials, GH, followed by my thoughts and experiences.
+Gabrielle’s words from a New York Times series of articles published October 2017 are in bold italics preceded by her initials, GH.
+They are followed by my own thoughts and experiences.

 GH: To me it has always been clear that a dinner party is about what is said, not what is eaten.
 There would always be wine and salad and bread and stew: chocolate and fruit and nuts and sparkling cold duck.
 But those were just the props — the conduits for funny and real and meaningful conversation; the set pieces of a lively, engaged, lingering old-school dinner party.
 The one that I have been chasing ever since…

 WCU: I believe the best dinner parties are the ones you think about in the wee hours afterward.
-When guests have departed, before candles have been snuffed and you tumble into slumber, there are precious moments of remembering everything from mishaps such as trying to cut into underdone chicken breasts rolled in pistachio nuts or our friend Alec’s chronic clumsiness [Taiwan Green-Marble Pesto] or the philosophical exchange of ideas during a group study of Joseph Campbell’s Power of Myth interviews with Bill Moyer.
-For me, this is the way a good party night should end–in a quiet, candle lit room reflecting on the communion of spirits present around the table hours earlier.
+When guests have departed, before candles have been snuffed and you tumble into slumber, there are precious moments of remembering everything from mishaps such as trying to cut into underdone chicken breasts rolled in pistachio nuts to our friend Alec’s kitchen clumsiness Taiwan Green-Marble Pesto or the philosophical exchange of ideas during a group study of Joseph Campbell’s Power of Myth interviews with Bill Moyer.
+For me, thisis the way a good party night should end–in a quiet, candle lit room reflecting on the communion of spirits present around the table hours earlier.

 Conversely, if you are a guest, “debriefing” is the perfect transition while you head home.
-Once, in a taxi, we laughed long and hard about an awkward departure where we were suddenly offered orange juice on a silver tray followed immediately by our coats.
+Once, in a taxi in Paris, my husband and I laughed long and hard about an enforced departure where we were offered orange juice on a silver tray followed immediately by our coats.
 Buh-bye now.

 GH: …But there were always, also, a couple of guests who knew exactly what to do.
 Who never arrived too early but allowed you a 10-minute breather just past the hour they were expected.
 Who never just plopped their paper cone of bodega flowers on the kitchen prep table in the middle of your work but instinctively scanned the cabinets for a vase and arranged the gerbera daisies then and there.
 They found the trash and put the wrapping in it, leaving your counters clean and your nascent friendship secured for eternity.
 When less-experienced guests arrived, those perfect friends guided them quickly to the bedroom to stash their coats and bags so they wouldn’t sling them willy-nilly over the backs of the chairs at the dinner table I had spent a week setting.